 disguised augmented the flavor with good vanilla extract.
 The pudding mix serves to thicken and stabilize the cream, and it’s drop dead easy.
 Save the other half of the packet for your next tart.

-I made the shortbread crust from scratch, but honestly it just takes a minute in the processor, and even if you’re rolling pin challenged (hands up here) you can just patch any wonky parts with your fingers, no one’s gonna know.
+Honestly it just takes a minute in the processor, and even if you’re rolling pin challenged (hands up here) you can just patch any wonky parts with your fingers, no one’s gonna know.
 I blind bake it, (weighed down with dried beans) and then it’s ready whenever you are.
 You can make it a day ahead if you like.

 And feel free to use a ready made crust, or make a quick crumb crust.
 This kind of recipe isn’t meant to stress you out in any way.